Carpal Tunnel Syndrome (CTS)

 Immobilisation

-Rehabilitation And Physiotherapy
+- Rehabilitation And Physiotherapy.

-- Encouraging healthy proprioception and strengthening of the muscles in the wrist helps prevent long term degeneration.
+- Encouraging healthy proprioception and strengthening of the muscles in the wrist helps prevent long-term degeneration.

--
+- Prescribed Painkillers.

 Wrist Brace and Support

 A medical wrist brace or splint will help reduce the pain and discomfort patients experience by taking pressure off the joint.
-Wearing a Bauerfeind wrist brace like the ManuTrain or ManuLoc helps minimise the chances of injury and deterioration by providing enhanced stability, proprioception and comfort.
+Wearing a Bauerfeind wrist brace like the ManuTrain or ManuLoc helps minimise the chances of injury and deterioration by providing enhanced stability, proprioception, and comfort.
 This is not found in simple neoprene sleeves and braces and is instrumental in a speedy recovery.

 Surgical Intervention